 Association Between Lowering LDL-C and Cardiovascular Risk Reduction Among Different Therapeutic Interventions: A Systematic Review and Meta-analysis.

 This study showed that when people lower their 'bad' cholesterol (LDL), their risk of heart attacks and strokes goes down — no matter how they lower it.
-That means high LDL isn't just a marker, it's a direct cause of heart disease.
+That means high LDL cholesterol isn't just a marker, it's a direct cause of heart disease.

 Contradicting (2)